-- Assessments of St. Marys River sediment using multiple lines of evidence (sediment chemistry, benthic community alteration, toxicity, and biomagnification potential) conclude negligible environmental risk requiring no further management action, as demonstrated under the Canada-Ontario Decision Making Framework for Assessment of Great Lakes Contaminated Sediment. - And for these specific sites, the following criteria need to be met: - The contaminated sediment in the Algoma Boat Slip is: i) assessed, ii) removed through dredging (down to native material/point of refusal), and iii) reported upon post-cleanup.
-This shall be done in a manner consistent with the Legacy Environmental Action Plan (LEAP) agreement between Algoma Steel and the Province of Ontario, which requires source track-down investigations and a recourse should contaminants redeposit at elevated concentrations; and - Assessments using multiple lines of evidence (sediment chemistry, benthic community alteration, toxicity, and biomagnification potential) on the area east of Bellevue Marine Park and the "Transport Canada Water Lot" conclude negligible environmental risk requiring no further management action, as demonstrated under the Canada-Ontario Decision Making Framework for Assessment of Great Lakes Contaminated Sediment.
+- And for these specific sites, the following criteria need to be met: - The contaminated sediment in the Algoma Boat Slip is: i) assessed, ii) removed through dredging (down to native material/point of refusal), and iii) reported upon post-cleanup.
+This shall be done in a manner consistent with the Legacy Environmental Action Plan (LEAP) agreement between Algoma Steel and the Province of Ontario, which requires source track-down investigations and a recourse should contaminants redeposit at elevated concentrations; and - Assessments using multiple lines of evidence (sediment chemistry, benthic community alteration, toxicity, and biomagnification potential) on the area east of Bellevue Marine Park and the "Transport Canada Water Lot" conclude negligible environmental risk1 requiring no further management action, as demonstrated under the Canada-Ontario Decision Making Framework for Assessment of Great Lakes Contaminated Sediment.
 If there is environmental risk requiring management actions, evidence of successful implementation of management action as indicated by improving trends over three monitoring cycles and as determined through expert technical review will be required for BUI redesignation.